 B2B customers value really good content.
 So you could be sharing your B2B-made content in various digital channels, depending on where your audience is.
 Good content will generate web traffic and will help you find new business leads.
 When choosing a medium to post your content to, don’t forget to promote it to your email subscribers too.

-Blog posts are starting to become again a standard method of distributing new business-to-business content.
+Blog posts are starting to become a standard method of distributing new B2B content.
 New blog post email notifications or blog round-up emails would be very useful to an engaged audience.

-Many B2B companies have also started to incorporate new and various types of content such as videos, educational whitepapers and reports, or informative, visual or interactive infographics.
+Many B2B companies have also started to incorporate new and various types of content such as videos, educational whitepapers, and reports, or informative, visual, or interactive infographics.
 B2B content in different ways can be promoted through your email channel too.
-A really good example of a content-sharing email is The Slowdown promoting audio content:

 Your email templates should include one for promoting your products or services.
 You can drive sales in many ways with your product emails, for example advertising a new product or service and highlighting specific benefits of an existing product.
 Templates that are product-related can feature different promotions or coupons to help boost sales.
 Remember, that product emails can be personalized and targeted as well.

 B2B businesses can benefit from word-of-mouth recommendations and referrals for B2B businesses.
-According to Influitive, 84% of business-to-business decision-makers begin their buying processes with a referral.
-You can create excellent leads with higher conversion rate, faster sales cycle and better customer lifetime value with referral emails.
-So as a B2B marketer, consider for example a referral program or a good option is to send a referral email to your already existing customers.
+According to Harvard Business Review, 84% of B2B decision-makers begin their buying processes with a referral.
+You can create excellent leads with higher conversion rates, faster sales cycles, and better customer lifetime value with referral emails.
+So as a B2B marketer, consider for example a referral program or a good option to send a referral email to your already existing customers.

 For improving your marketing effort you will need to receive feedback from your customers on your products or services.
 Any feedback will help you optimize your marketing and sales strategies and even upgrade your products or services.
-We highly advise to use your email marketing channel and ask your customers feedback in a review form or a survey.
+We highly advise you to use your email marketing channel and ask your customers for feedback in a review form or a survey.
 Here is an example of feedback request email.